PAUL34913/msp1-cv/README.md

 The navbar, social links, and contact button are all fixed to the top of the viewport.
 Reagrdless of scorlling, they are always present for quick and easy access to the remainder of the site.

-These are the wireframes for the mobile, tablet and desktop versions of my website.
-These designs were created prior to the website development and as such, are likely to change throughout the process.
-Please click the pictures to get a full screen view.

-Click the images for a full screen view.

 ![Mobile Wireframes](https://raw.githubusercontent.com/PAUL34913/msp1-online-resume/main/assets/images/wf-mobile.png)
 </br>
 </br>